Skip navigation

 • Tilt-table testing (testing of blood pressure as the body position changes)

-• Toxicology screening (tests for any drugs, including medicines, in your bloodstream)
+• Toxicology screening (tests for any medicines, including illegal drugs, in your bloodstream)

 • X-rays

 Other conditions share many symptoms with AD, but have a different cause.
-The exam and testing help the provider rule out these other conditions, including:
+The exam and testing help your provider rule out these other conditions, including:

 • Carcinoid syndrome (tumors of the small intestine, colon, appendix, and bronchial tubes in the lungs)